DafDev/Football_Manager_Not/README.md

-# Football_Manager_Not
+# Football Manager Not
-A tutorial following the one and only Coding militia
+A tutorial following the one and only Coding militia that is a sport meetings schedumer